datagrok-ai/public/help/access/open-api.md

 ![AirNow connection](../uploads/features/open-api-airnow-connection.png "AirNow")

-Click on the query to bring up its details in the property panel on the right:
+Click on the query to bring up its details in the context panel on the right:

 ![AirNow query](../uploads/features/open-api-airnow-query.png "AirNow")